Thursday, July 24, 2014

 Nov.
 7, 2014

-After winning the Oscar in 1980 for “The Tin Drum,” director Volker Schlöndorff returns with a remarkable historical drama based on a play about a relationship between a German military Governor of occupied Paris who wants to destroy the city before the allies forces arrived, and the Swedish consul-general who persuades him.
-This nerve raking political thriller is amusing audiences around the world.
+After winning the Oscar in 1980 for "The Tin Drum," director Volker Schlöndorff returns with a remarkable historical drama based on a play about a relationship between a German military Governor of occupied Paris who wants to destroy the city before the Allied forces arrive, and the Swedish consul-general who persuades him.
+This nerve-racking political thriller is amusing audiences around the world.

 13. Party Girl (France).
 Fall 2014.